Captain found guilty of 'seaman's manslaughter' in boat fire that killed 34 off California coast

 Captain found guilty of ‘seaman’s manslaughter’ in boat fire that killed 34 off California coast

-LOS ANGELES (AP) — A federal jury on Monday found a scuba dive boat captain was criminally negligent in the deaths of 34 people killed in a fire aboard the vessel in 2019, the deadliest maritime disaster in recent U.S. history.
+LOS ANGELES (AP) — A scuba dive boat captain was convicted Monday of criminal negligence in the deaths of 34 people killed in a fire aboard the vessel in 2019, the deadliest maritime disaster in recent U.S. history.

 The verdict comes more than four years after the Sept.
-2, 2019, tragedy, which prompted changes to maritime regulations, congressional reform and civil lawsuits.
+2, 2019, tragedy, which prompted changes to maritime regulations, congressional reform and several ongoing civil lawsuits.

+Relatives of those killed hugged one another and wept outside the courtroom Monday after the verdict was read.

+Clark and Kathleen McIlvain, whose son Charles died at age 44, said they were relieved that there is finally some accountability for their loss.

+“The captain is responsible for everything that happens on the ship, including, most importantly, the safety of everyone on board that ship,” U.S. Attorney Martin Estrada told reporters.

+While Estrada said Boylan “failed, utterly failed” in those duties, he declined to comment when asked if the boat’s owners would be charged now that prosecutors have secured a guilty verdict against the captain.

-The Conception was anchored off the Channel Islands, 25 miles (40 kilometers) south of Santa Barbara, when it caught fire before dawn on the final day of a three-day excursion, sinking less than 100 feet (30 meters) from shore.
+The Conception was anchored off Santa Cruz Island, 25 miles (40 kilometers) south of Santa Barbara, when it caught fire before dawn on the final day of a three-day excursion, sinking less than 100 feet (30 meters) from shore.

 Thirty-three passengers and a crew member perished, trapped in a bunkroom below deck.
 Among the dead were the deckhand, who had landed her dream job; an environmental scientist who did research in Antarctica; a globe-trotting couple; a Singaporean data scientist; and a family of three sisters, their father and his wife.